carlosplf/br_data_inspector/backend/README.md

 The backend can run with or without Docker containers.
 Let's look into the non-Docker approach.

+The MongoDB and RedisDB addresses are set into the db_connection files.
+Please change `collector/db_connector/db_connector.py` and `collector/db_connector/redis_connector.py` to connect in a local DB instance.

+*For Dev environment, DBs paths should be passed as args in a future release.*

 First, create a virtualenv and install all the requirements.

 `python3 -m venv ./env; source ./env/bin/activate`